usefulio/meteor-emails-collection/Readme.md

 - `Emails.setProvider(route)` - Sets `route` as the email provider so that the route's `controller.send` method will be called when sending emails.
 - `Emails.processQueue(route)` - Process emails from the queue using `route`, `route` is optional and defaults to `provider`.
 - `Emails.autoProcessQueue(route)` - Watch the emails collection and process emails as they are added to the queue.
 Takes the same arguments as `Emails.processQueue`.
-- `Emails.configureForwarding(handler, callback)` - Setup an iron router route to accept callbacks from a mail server and forward them on to the appropriate user.
+- `Emails.configureForwarding(providerRoute, forwardingRoute)` - Setup an iron router route to accept callbacks from a mail server and forward them on to the appropriate user.
+    To use this feature the route with name `route` (route defaults to the default provider) must have the following properties:
-    + `handler` is called when we recieve a request from the mail server, you'll need to parse the request and call `Emails.send('forward', email)` with any applicable emails to forward.
+    + `handleForwardingRequest` is called when we recieve a request from the mail server, you'll need to parse the request and return an email object or
-    + `callback(error, url)` is a node.js style callback who's result argument is the url the mail server should forward mail to.
+    + `createForwardingCallback` a function to call with the url

 Controllers
 ----------------------